jcu-eresearch/matrix-helpers/development.md

   be formatted in a manner such as `org.site.logo`, with dots delimiting namespaces.
 Change `org` to be your own organisation's identifier.

+* There are no Boolean fields in Metadata Schemas.
+You'll have to use a `select` type field instead and fake it.

 ## Keywords

 * Conditional Keywords **are not** available in Design files.